 Amazing outdoor seating: attractive, comfortable and often covered and/or with some heating and serving up great food, quality drinks and a wonderful ambiance.

 This was originally written in anticipation of 12th April 2021 and the much awaited date for the reopening of outdoor hospitality.
 It was last updated September 2021.
+Click here for the best summer pubs in 2022 – 8 stunning beer gardens.

 I’ve collated this list of the best places with outdoor seating in Derbyshire.
 We have been cooped up too long to go anywhere mediocre!
 The vast majority I have been to and had a wonderful time at myself.
 A couple are the result of extensive research, but these are only places I would go myself or feel confident recommending to a friend.
 No faceless chains.
 Just lovely, local, fabulous independents.
 Many are already taking reservations and I would definitely recommend booking where that’s an option.